kelchmonteiro/kelchmonteiro.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Results-driven Cloud Engineer with 3+ years of experience in cloud infrastructure for **AWS** and also **GCP, OCI, and Azure**, data operations and multi-cloud data integrations.
+Results-driven Cloud Engineer with 3+ years of experience in cloud infrastructure for **AWS** and also **GCP**, **OCI**, and **Azure**, data operations and multi-cloud data integrations.
 Strong problem-solving skills on AWS and experience supporting **big data operations, IAM, Databases, Networking, Analytics, Compute, Serverless and Governance**.

 Skilled on AWS, OCI, GCP and Azure Cloud Providers, Terraform, Docker and Jenkins.
-Worked on projects implementing Data Security and Governance as well as implementing and supporting Data Infrastructures such as Data lakes, Data Warehousing and Lakehouse.
+Worked on projects implementing Data Security and Governance as well as implementing and supporting Data Infrastructures such as Data lakes, Data Warehouse and Lakehouse.
 DAMA-DMBOK guy.
-Cultured on CI/CD, Devops, it's frameworks and tools.
+Cultured on CI/CD, Devops, its frameworks and tools.
 Python programmer, R enthusiast and Bash Script user.

 Student of Statistics in final stretch.
 Also studying Systems Analysis and Development in mid-course.
 Technical accounting associate and analytical vision since 2010.
 I'm father, 13 years married, 25k/week runner, weekend surfer, music player and enthusiastic for foreign languages learning.